arendjr/phebe/phebe/src/content/blog/post-architecture.md

 There's a lot of different architectures for different software projects.
 How do you pick the right one?
-If you're building the next CRUD application, you may have an easy time here, but if you're building something more exploratory, the decision can be a challenging one.
+If you're building the next CRUD application, you may have an easy time here, but if you're working in a startup and you're building something more exploratory, the decision can be a challenging one.
 A gamble even.
 For me, there's certain software engineering *principles* I gravitate towards, but I certainly don't have a favorite architecture.
 I don't even particularly like designing an architecture.
 What do I like?
 I like building products and solving problems.

 At this point, you might almost start to think architecture isn't really my jam, so why did I put it on my resume to begin with?
 Well, I do have hands-on